What's the Difference Between a NYC Co-op and a Condo?

 In turn, it speaks poorly for the resale value and how the building(s) may be maintained.

-Many co-op corporations continue to roll out mortgages and refinance almost on an endless basis, which makes sense if it keeps maintenance fees low.
+Many co-op corporations continue to roll out mortgages and refinance almost continuously, which makes sense if it keeps maintenance fees low.

-A properly managed co-op will pay the mortgage on time with everyone's collected HOA fees, property taxes, and have good reserves for emergencies.
+An adequately managed co-op will pay the mortgage on time with everyone's collected HOA fees and property taxes and have reasonable emergency reserves.

 They'll make carefully thought out and planned assessments that won't break the bank for its shareholders and help the corporation's shares increase in value.